Holocaust survivor Eva Kor dies, aged 85 | DW | 05.07.2019

 Kor and her twin sister, Miriam, survived but were subjected to inhumane medical experiments under the orders of Dr. Josef Mengele, the Angel of Death.

-Miriam later died from cancer, most likely as a result of the experiments carried out in the camp.
+Miriam later died from cancer, most likely as a result of those experiments.

 After the camp was liberated by the Soviet Army in 1945, Kor moved to Israel and later to Indiana, in the United States.